BobbyMcWho/vscode-exercism/README.md

 ### Prerequisites

-This extension requires you to install the official [Exercism](https://exercism.io) client.
+This extension requires you to install the official [Exercism](https://exercism.io) client in order to download and submit exercises.

 ### Installation